mike-hearn/useapassphrase/passphrase_advocate.md

 ## Is it really that easy to crack a password?
 How is it done, exactly?

-The method for cracking is usually some variation on this method:
+The method for cracking usually looks something like this:

 1. First, the hackers start with a bunch of wordlists.
 The [top 10,000 passwords][pwd] is a good place to start.
 Also, lists of all English words, all names, dates, and so on.
 In less than one second, [30% of all passwords will be cracked](https://xato.net/passwords/more-top-worst-passwords/).
 2. After exhausting those wordlists, they will try all of the words again with common substitutions: capitalizing the first letter (`december` → `December`), making common letter-for-number swaps (`december` → `d3cemb3r`), and other common password variations.